Weekly Worship Opportunities at First UMC

 Are You Interested in helping with our church Media Team?

 With the addition of our online worship and opportunities through the internet, as well as the media in our worship services, we are seeking volunteers for our church “Media Team.”
 Pastor Roger oversees the Media Team and we will train you in whatever area you feel gifted in serving your church as a part of the Media Team during the service.
-We are not seeking one person to do all of this but a few people to do any
+We are not seeking one person to do all of this but a few people to do any of these.

 The Puzzle Exchange is Open in the Church Library